cfengine/modules/promise-types/json/README.md

 If the field doesn't exist, it is appended.
 If it already exists, its data will be overwritten.

-### Writing types
+### Writing arrays

 In order to write compound type such as arrays containg booleans, numbers, etc...
-One has to use the `data container` type in the policy.
+One has to use the `data` type in the policy.

 To see what happens if we use